 €150,000 Legal & Tax Protection Package.

-Student Includes all membership benefits listed along with our comprehensive insurance package which is offered through Catlin Insurance Company (UK) Ltd. and DAS Legal Expenses Insurance Company Ltd. as outlined within the policy wording and explanatory booklet.
+Student Insurance Includes all membership benefits listed along with our comprehensive insurance package which is offered through Catlin Insurance Company (UK) Ltd. and DAS Legal Expenses Insurance Company Ltd. as outlined within the policy wording and explanatory booklet.
 Cover is for all the standard beauty treatments and is subject to the student limitation as found within the application form.